 Thanksgiving is almost here and it’s time for turkey, mashed potatoes, and pumpkin pie.
 It’s the start of the holiday season and Thanksgiving shopping madness is in full swing.
 Some of us will travel great distances, endure unbearably crowded airports, and sit in mind-numbing stall-and-crawl traffic.
 Eventually, we’ll reach our destination and enjoy a holiday with family and friends.
 Thanksgiving is a time for traditions like watching the Macy’s Thanksgiving Day Parade or NFL football.

 Thanksgiving is the perfect opportunity to capture picture-perfect holiday photos.
 With a little preparation and creativity, you can photograph once-in-a-lifetime memorable moments you’ll cherish forever.
-We put together a list of Creative Thanksgiving Day Photography Ideas to help you on your way.
+We put together a list of Creative Thanksgiving Day

 Before the big day arrives, be sure your gear is ready to go.

 - Batteries – Start by recharging the camera battery.
 Be sure to pack the recharger and check the camera battery during the day.
 Also, buy plenty of extra batteries for your external flash

 - Cleaning – Next, clean all of your camera lenses using Lens Cleaning Paper.
 Don’t use a t-shirt or towels.
 Clean the camera sensor using a digital camera sensor cleaning kit.
 Be sure to follow the instructions.

 - Storage – Be sure you have plenty of memory cards.
 Start by off-loading old pictures to your computer, and backup drive, or a Cloud Photo Storage site.
 Instead of deleting photos, reformat your memory cards

 - Test Shots – Before gusts arrive and festivities begin, get a sense of the available and artificial light.
 Take plenty of test shots indoors and outdoors.
 Take shots using natural light and with the flash.